w3f/polkadot-wiki/docs/maintain-errors.md

 which the error originated.
 The `error` is likewise the index of that pallet's errors which is the exact one we're looking for.
 Both of these indices start counting from 0.

-For example, if we have `index` is 5 and `index` is 3 like in the example linked above, we need to look at the runtime for the 4th error in the pallet at index 5.
+For example, if `index` is 5 and `error` is 3, as in the example linked above, we need to look at the runtime for the 4th error in the pallet at index 5.

 By looking at the